How swimming improves mental health23/09/2019

 - Medication can have implications for the type and level of swimming it may be safe for you to do.
 Check with your GP or psychiatrist what level of swimming is safe for you, especially if you experience any side effects.

-- Medication can also cause dehydration and this can be exacerbated when swimming, remember that you continue to sweat and lose fluids when you are in water.
+- Medication can also cause dehydration and this can be exacerbated when swimming.
+You continue to sweat and lose fluids when you are in water so remember to stay hydrated.

 Additional advice on mental health